-Park Hyatt Beaver Creek offers warm accommodations, reminiscent of a modern mountain lodge that pamper you with contemporary décor.
-A signature Hyatt bed fitted with soft linens and down duvet piled atop a plush pillow-top mattress, double marble vanities and Allegria’s signature spa products, Ginger Peach.
+Park Hyatt Beaver Creek offers warm accommodations reminiscent of a modern mountain lodge that pamper you with contemporary décor.
+A signature Hyatt bed fitted with soft linens and a down duvet piled atop a plush pillow-top mattress, double marble vanities, and Allegria’s signature spa products, Ginger Peach.
 All 190 guest rooms have dramatic views of Beaver Creek.
 Clients can choose views of the ski slopes, Beaver Creek Village, the serene Highlands, or the lovely courtyard.

 9. Kristiania Lech

-Also in Lech, you will find Kristiania Lech a picturesque, boutique mountain chalet, a short walk from the center of Lech.
-Guests can enjoy the snowy environment up close with the world-class skiing offered from this prime vacation destination, or simply bask in the hotel’s pristine beauty from the lounge, complete with live accompaniment on a Steinway grand piano.
+Also, in Lech, you will find Kristiania Lech a picturesque, boutique mountain chalet, a short walk from the center of Lech.
+Guests can enjoy the snowy environment up close with the world-class skiing offered by this prime vacation destination or simply bask in the hotel’s pristine beauty from the lounge, complete with live accompaniment on a Steinway grand piano.

 10. Le M de Megève